 Executive Vice President, Strategy, Innovation and Organizational Development

 Prior to this role, Jeff served as EVP of Teacher Preparation, Support, and Development and Chief Learning Officer, where he and his team focused on the performance and leadership development of Teach For America’s corps members nationally.
 Wetzler joined Teach For America in 2005, after working at Monitor Group, an international consulting firm, where he developed and led client engagements to advise executives on a range of strategic, organizational, and leadership issues.
 While at Monitor, Wetzler also led new product development initiatives and managed global training in the area of interpersonal effectiveness.
-Wetzler currently serves as the vice chair and a founding board member of the Leadership Prep (Uncommon Schools) charter elementary schools in Brooklyn, NY; he also serves on the board of New Classrooms Innovation Partners and the board of the National Academy of Advanced Teacher Education (NAATE).
+Wetzler currently serves as the vice chair and a founding board member of the Leadership Prep (Uncommon Schools) charter elementary schools in Brooklyn, NY; he also serves on the board of the New Classrooms Innovation Partners and the board of the National Academy of Advanced Teacher Education (NAATE).
 He earned a doctorate in adult learning and leadership from Teachers College, Columbia University and a bachelor’s in psychology from Brown University.
 While at Brown, he cofounded Providence Science Outreach, a nonprofit organization that equips university students to use hands-on projects to get kids in under-resourced schools excited about science.

 Senior Vice President, Legal Affairs; General Counsel